What is NovoLog® (insulin aspart) injection 100 U/mL?

-NovoLog® (insulin aspart injection) 100 U/mL is an insulin analog indicated to improve glycemic control in adults and children with diabetes mellitus.
+NovoLog® is a man-made insulin used to control high blood sugar in adults and children with diabetes mellitus.

 NovoLog® Important Safety Information

 Do not share your NovoLog® FlexPen®, NovoLog® FlexTouch®, PenFill® cartridge or PenFill® cartridge compatible insulin delivery device with other people, even if the needle has been changed.
 You may give other people a serious infection, or get a serious infection from them.

 Who should not take NovoLog®?

 your blood sugar is too low (hypoglycemia) or you are allergic to NovoLog® or any of its ingredients.

 Before taking NovoLog®, tell your health care provider about all your medical conditions including, if you are:

 pregnant, plan to become pregnant, or are breastfeeding.

 taking new prescription or over-the-counter medicines, including supplements.